NBA All-Star Gasol helps patient dunk brain tumor awareness

-In March, 2009, doctors diagnosed Justin with an inoperable brain tumor.
-In spite of this difficult personal news, Justin decided to take action and help others.
-Focusing on living, and doing what he loves, Justin and his family established "Justin's Quest" with help from the National Brain Tumor Society (NBTS).
+In March 2009, doctors diagnosed Justin with an inoperable brain tumor called an optic nerve glioma in the chiasm when he was just 12 years old.
+In spite of this difficult personal news, Justin decided that he needed to take action in the fight against brain tumors and help others.
+With the assistance of the National Brain Tumor Society (NBTS), Justin established "Justin’s Quest."

 Justin graduates High School.